Sahajj/HTML/Readme.md

  - Attributes of Anchor tag
       - herf = the URL or the destination the link points to
       - Target = specifies where the linked content will be displayed (eg = _blank --> for a new window/tab)
-      - rel = Describes the relationship between the current page and teh linked page.
+      - rel = Describes the relationship between the current page and the linked page.
 "NOT used in real practice"
       - title =  provides additional information about the link
       - id = assigns a unique identifier to the anchor tag for linking within the page.
       "helps us redirect some request to a section of the page also"